DS-USAFA/Solution-Manual-CPS/docs/01-Data-Case-Study-Solutions.md

   b.
 Complete similar steps as in the class notes.
     i.
 Use `inspect` on the data.
     ii.
 Create a table of `outcome365` and `group`.
-Comment on the results. iii.
+Comment on the results.
+    iii.
 Create a barchart of the data.

+Using `inspect`

 ```r